Ciaxo/timeline/README.md

 - **OknoZLabelami**: Dialog windows for editing detailed information related to each dot on the timeline.

 ## Features
 - **Adding Dots**: Upon launching the program, the user sees an empty timeline.
-To add a dot, simply click the middle mouse button on the timeline, enter a number, and confirm the selection.
+To add a dot, simply click the middle mouse button on the timeline, enter a **number**, and confirm the selection.
 After these steps, a new dot appears on the timeline.

 - **Categorization**: Double-clicking the left mouse button on a dot opens a category window.
 Categories are marked with colors, and next to each category is text describing it.
 To change the category text, double-click on it to open a window for entering new text and confirming the changes.